sillvva/ddal-svelte/Effect.md

 ### Database Logging

-Logs are stored in the database with rich annotations:
+Logs are stored in the database with rich annotations and include console output in development:

 ```typescript
 const dbLogger = Logger.replace(